-Although tight credit markets and transmission line issues have prompted Pickens to cancel 2007-announced plans for the world's largest wind farm in the Texas Panhandle, Pickens remains fully committed to wind energy and to developing wind projects in the United States and, perhaps, Canada.
-His Mesa Power Group continues to pursue smaller projects throughout the United States and Canada.
-For "his vision and leadership in moving the wind industry forward, " the American Wind Energy Association named Pickens its 2009 Industry Person of the Year.
+Although tight credit markets and transmission line issues prompted Pickens to cancel 2007-announced plans for the world’s largest wind farm in the Texas Panhandle, Pickens remains supportive of wind energy.
+For “his vision and leadership in moving the wind industry forward, ” the American Wind Energy Association named Pickens its 2009 Industry Person of the Year.

 He is one of the foremost advocates of a comprehensive energy plan for America, one that incorporates alternative energy solutions.
 His grassroots Pickens Plan campaign and his Pickens Plan Army are making their opinions known to regional and national political leaders.
 The campaign reaped immediate results in both the 2009 Economic Stimulus Plan and Congressional legislation that pushed forward a new transmission grid plan and support for alternative energy resources, including wind, solar, and natural gas as a transportation fuel initiatives.
 His 2008 New York Times Best Seller (the second of his career), The First Billion is the Hardest, also details what this country must do to win back its energy security.